particle-iot/docs/src/content/datasheets/photon-shields.md

 Sometimes life can be a little difficult in the land of electronics when two systems talk a different voltage language.
 How do you make them talk to each other without making one of them _burn out_?
 The Shield Shield is the answer.
 This shield performs all the necessary voltage translation and provides an Arduino-compatible footprint to make it easier for you to plug in your existing Arduino shields or talk to other 5V hardware.

-EagleCad files and additional datasheets for Shield Shield [here](https://github.com/spark/shields/tree/master/photon-shields/shield-shield).
+EagleCad files and additional datasheets for Shield Shield referenced [here](https://github.com/spark/shields/tree/master/photon-shields/shield-shield).

 ![Shield Shield](/assets/images/shields/shield-shield/shield-shield.png)